 Essential information for visiting Ormiston Gorge

-Entry: There is not entry fee or park pass required for Ormiston Gorge or the West MacDonnell Ranges.
-However, there are camping fees which are $10 per adult per night.
+Entry: A Parks Pass is required for Ormiston Gorge and the West MacDonnell Ranges.
+There are also camping fees applicable.

 Road conditions: Ormiston Gorge is accessible on a sealed road from Alice Springs, and open to all vehicles.